Late summer and early autumn colour in Mottistone Gardens

 Around the maze, further colour and structure is provided by the giant leaves of exotic lilies and banana plants.
-The dark red foliage of the Abyssinian banana, a favourite of our Head Gardener, survives the cooler conditions of the British climate in its sheltered location at Mottistone and produces particularly large leaves.
+The dark red foliage of the Abyssinian banana survives the cooler conditions of the British climate in its sheltered location at Mottistone and produces particularly large leaves.

 Continuing summer colour